robertkottelin/mysolanaapp/README.md

 # mysolanaapp
-a skeleton for solana apps
+A bootstrap skeleton for solana apps